HOME ARTICLES INSTRUMENTS ONLINE TUNERS LINKS CONTACT SITEMAP

 Tuning with Electronic Ukulele Tuners

-There are many different types of electronic ukulele tuners out there.
-Some are cheap while some are pretty expensive.
-There are basically two different types of tuners.
-There are the tuners that produce a sound, and then you tune your ukulele to match that sound; and with the other type you pluck a string, and then it shows on a little screen what pitch your at, and then you tune it until it matches the correct note.
+There are many different types of electronic tuners out there.
+Some are cheap, while others can be very expensive.
+There are two basic types of tuners for you to choose from - tuners that produce a tone that you use to tune your string by ear, and tuners that show you on a small screen what pitch your string is when you pluck it, and guide you to the correct pitch.

 Electronic Ukulele Tuner